DKokh/MD-trajectory_analysis/examples/README.md

       __________________________________

-     (iii) Defenition of a sub-system to be analyzed several possibilities are given below.
-Ligand will be added automatically; by default only protein and ligand will be considered
+     (iii) Defenition of a sub-system to be analyzed several possibilities are shown below.
+        Ligand will be added automatically to any chosen sub-system; by default only protein will be considered as a sub-system Inclusion water makes simulations notably (at least several times) slower
      __________________________________

         tr.sub_system = " protein  "                                              # only protein and ligand - default set